wikimedia/wikimedia-fundraising-dev/README.md

 For phpunit tests for DonationInterface, run `payments-phpunit.sh`.

-For phpunit tests for Civicrm, run `civicrm-phpunit.sh wmff`.
+For phpunit tests for Civicrm, run `civicrm-phpunit.sh wmf`.

 ## Queues